yanangao1709/Sophon/README.md

 # Sophon
-An online transmission framework for high-dimensional entanglement in quantum networks.
+An online link-level transmission framework for multi-qubit entanglement in quantum networks.

 Python implementations of Sophon, including Sophon's training process, the deployed Sophon that compared with the baselines, the roubstness verification of Sophon.